cylab-tw/raccoon/README.md

   <div style="float: left;width: 85%;"><h1>Raccoon - Web-based DICOMWeb & FHIR ImagingStudy Server</h1>
 </div>

 **Raccoon** is a noSQL-based medical image archive for managing the DICOM images is primarily maintained by the [Imaging Informatics Labs](https://cylab.dicom.tw).
 It uses the MongoDB to manage the DICOM images and provide RESTful API, supported both FHIR ImagingStudy and [DICOMweb](https://www.dicomstandard.org/dicomweb/") to store, query/retrieve, and manage DICOM images.
-Raccoon is bulit on the top of the [Simple-Express-FHIR-Server](https://github.com/Chinlinlee/Simple-Express-FHIR-Server) to manage the FHIR resourcs related to medical images
+Raccoon is bulit on the top of the [Burni FHIR Server](https://github.com/Chinlinlee/Burni) to manage the FHIR resourcs related to medical images

 ## Install
 * Before starting Raccoon, MongoDB must be installed.